Troy101010/Blooket-Cheats-Plus/README.md

 <details><summary><h3>What happend to 05konz?</h3></summary>

-05konz's github was suspended but the original cheats still be found on <a href="https://gitlab.com/blooket/blooket-cheats/">Gitlab</a>
+05konz's github was suspended but the original cheats can still be found on <a href="https://gitlab.com/blooket/blooket-cheats/">Gitlab</a>
 </details>

 <details><summary><h3>What happend to Minesraft2?</h3></summary>